-6. OCSS staff follows the Child Support Training Minute: Case Initiation on Resolving Erroneous and Duplicate Referral Information from the Oklahoma Health Care Authority for the process to close the case, update the referral to the appropriate level of child support services, or to remove the referral by indicating that child support services have been declined.
-OCSS staff accesses the Child Support Training Minute on the OCSS InfoNet Home page.
+6. CSS staff follows the Child Support Training Minute: Case Initiation on Resolving Erroneous and Duplicate Referral Information from the Oklahoma Health Care Authority for the process to close the case, update the referral to the appropriate level of child support services, or to remove the referral by indicating that child support services were declined.
+CSS staff accesses the Child Support Training Minute on the CSS InfoNet Home page.

 7. Examples of appropriate and not appropriate for noncooperation in a child-only SoonerCare (Medicaid) case include, but are not limited to:

 (1) appropriate: when the CP refuses to bring the child in for court-ordered genetic testing, despite multiple notices to do so.
-The case may be closed because genetic testing when ordered, is an essential next step for establishing paternity per OAC 340:25-5-114 Instructions To Staff # 2 for noncooperation.
+The case may be closed because genetic testing when ordered, is an essential next step for establishing paternity per OAC 340:25-5-114 Instructions To Staff # 2 for noncooperation; or

-8. When it has been determined that a case qualifies for closure, OCSS terminates the state's Order/Notice to Withhold Income for Child Support (IWO).
-At the applicant's request, OCSS initiates a new IWO in the applicant's name at the same time the state's IWO is terminated.
+10. When it is determined a case qualifies for closure, CSS terminates the state's Order/Notice to Withhold Income for Child Support (IWO).
+At the applicant's request, CSS initiates a new IWO in the applicant's name, at the same time the state's IWO is terminated.

 11. When a 60 Day Closure Notice is sent, CSS finance staff sets the child support accrual end date on the Obligation Information Per Child page of the OBLU screen in OSIS, as the last day of the month following the 60-calendar day period.
 Staff removes balances from the case after the 60-calendar day time period lapses.